permguard/permguard/site/content/docs/coding-language/schema-grammar.md

 A schema is a structured representation that defines how domains, resources, and actions are organized.
 This schema is used to model the application authorization model and serves as the foundation for setting up and enforcing policies across the target application.
 Below is an explanation of each element and the rules for composing a schema.

-The schema is defined in a YAML file named `schema.yml` and is stored in the working directory.
+The schema is defined in a YAML file named `schema.yml` and is stored in the root of the working directory.

 ```plaintext
 .